 - a.
 The maximum size of a detached or attached ADU subject to this subsection F is 1,200 square feet. - b.
 An attached ADU that is created on a lot with an existing primary dwelling is further limited to 50 percent of the floor area of the existing primary dwelling. - c.
-Application of other development standards in this subsection F, might further limit the size of the ADU, but no application of the percent-based size limit in subsection F.1.b above or of an FAR, front setback or lot coverage limit, may require the ADU to be less than 800 square feet.
+Application of other development standards in this subsection F, might further limit the size of the ADU, but no application of the percent-based size limit in subsection F.1.b above or front setback may require the ADU to be less than 800 square feet.